ua-gist-open-source/qgis-hurricane/README.md

 - Custom SVG for Hurricane Forecast Location (download from https://upload.wikimedia.org/wikipedia/commons/e/e3/Hurricane_north.svg)

 ## Final Product
-Take a screenshot of your QGIS Desktop showing the symbolized map and commit it to your gist415-2019 github repo under lab1/lab1-hurricane-sergio-screenshot.
+Take a screenshot of your QGIS Desktop showing the symbolized map and commit it to this repo as `lab1-hurricane-sergio-screenshot.png` (jpg is ok, too)